-

 Evolution of moral outrage:

-I’ll punish your bad behavior to make me look good Jillian Jordan Ph.D.
-Candidate in Psychology, Yale University What makes human morality unique?
+I’ll punish your bad behavior to make me look good Jillian Jordann Ph.D.
+Candidate in Psychology, Yale University Standing up for what’s right can come with a cost to the individual – but also a benefit.
+Michael Fleshman, CC BY-NC What makes human morality unique?
 One important answer is that we care when other people are harmed.
 While many animals retaliate when directly mistreated, humans also get outraged at transgressions against others.
 And this outrage drives us to protest injustice, boycott companies, blow whistles and cut ties with unethical friends and colleagues.
-Scientists refer to these behaviors as third-party punishment, and they have long been a mystery from the perspective of evolution and rational self-interest.
-Why should people invest time, effort and resources in punishing – even when they haven’t been harmed directly?
-While…
+Scientists refer to these behaviors as third-party punishment, and they have long been a mystery from the perspective of evolution and rational…

 -